 • NOT YET: Onboard Carbon Capture and Storage (OCCS) is not yet recognized as an option for FuelEU compliance but may be considered in the future

-• What are the next steps and compliance requirements for ISM companies/ DoC holders?
+• What are the current and future procedures and timeline for ISM companies/DoC holders?

 The responsible party is in charge for comprehensive monitoring and reporting, which are the basis for compliance balance calculations, and responsible for the payment of penalties.